maziyank/nb-themify/README.md

 ```

 ## Usage
-- Select a cell that you want to pinned.
-- Click pin cell icon in the toolbar
+- Select Themefify on Main Menu

+## Working on Progress:
+- Persist theme state on notebook.